 SUPPLEMENTAL EDUCATION PROGRAMS

-We work with a number of local professional providers to provide regular injury prevention workshops and clinics.
-Our students also have access to on-site Injury Stations with easy access to resources such as heat packs, ice, therapy balls, foam rollers and massage sticks.
+Our students have access to on-site stations with easy access to resources such as heat packs, ice, therapy balls, foam rollers and massage sticks.
 Students also can work with our on-site personal trainer through weekly group classes and biweekly private lessons.
 This strength and flexibility coaching supports their technical improvement as well as serving as injury prevention.
-Further, if a dancer does become injured, we work closely with our injured dancers to monitor progress and allow modifications to their work load.
+Further, if a dancer does become injured, we work closely with their parents and their provider to monitor progress and allow modifications to their work load.
 We maintain a vast network of affiliated professional providers who are ready to work with our dancers to support every aspect of their mental and physical health.

 Master Classes and Guest Choreographers

 Project Ballet believes strongly in having our students study with master teachers and guest choreographers.
 We regularly bring in guest faculty to work with our upper level students.
 Through these on-site master classes our students can develop their ballet technique and also be exposed to contemporary and modern dance.
 Further, we maintain a commitment to regularly host guest choreographers to set original works and stage major works from the classical and contemporary ballet cannon.
 In a typical school year our upper level students attend upwards of twenty master classes at Project Ballet.
 All of these opportunities are offered at no additional cost to our dancers.

 In addition to on-site programming we also regularly find opportunities for our students to study at outside master classes, workshops and intensives.

 Cultural Field Trips

 A dancer cannot train in a vacuum.
 It is so important for our students to experience the greater world of ballet and the arts.
 Project Ballet communicates regularly with our families to suggest and organize opportunities to see regional dance performances, theater performances and museums.